The Story of Fatima

-Mary specifically told Lucia not to tell anyone about the secret at this stage, apart from Francisco, before continuing: “When you pray the Rosary, say after each mystery: O my Jesus, forgive us, save us from the fire of hell.
+Mary specifically told Lucia not to tell anyone about the secret at this stage, apart from Francisco, before continuing: “When you pray the Rosary, say after each mystery: O my Jesus!
+Forgive us, save us from the fires of hell.
 Lead all souls to heaven, especially those who are most in need.”
 After assuring Lucia that there was nothing more, Mary disappeared off into the distance.

 Looking very sad, Mary then said: “Pray, pray very much, and make sacrifices for sinners; for many souls go to hell, because there are none to sacrifice themselves and pray for them.”
 With that she rose into the air and moved towards the east before disappearing.

 On September 13 very large crowds began to converge on Fatima from all directions.
-Around noon the children then arrived, and after the customary flash of light, they saw Mary on the holmoak tree.
+Around noon the children arrived.
+After the customary flash of light they saw Mary on the Holm oak tree.
 She spoke to Lucia: “Continue to pray the Rosary in order to obtain the end of the war.
 In October Our Lord will come, as well as Our Lady of Dolours and Our Lady of Carmel.
 Saint Joseph will appear with the Child Jesus to bless the world.
 God is pleased with your sacrifices.
 He does not want you to sleep with the rope on, but only to wear it during the daytime.”

 Lucia then began to put forward the petitions for cures, to be told: “Yes, I will cure some, but not others.
 In October I will perform a miracle so that all may believe.”
-With that she rose, moved to the east, and disappeared.
+Then Our Lady began to rise as usual, and disappeared.

-The proclamation of a public miracle caused the most intense speculation throughout Portugal, and the journalist Avelino de Almeida, published a satirical article on the whole business in the anti-religious newspaper O Seculo.
-People from other parts of the country descended, in their tens of thousands, on the Cova, despite the terrible storm that lashed the mountain country around Fatima, on the eve of the 13th.
-Many pilgrims went barefooted, reciting the rosary as they went, all crowding into the area around the Cova, as by midmorning the weather again turned bad and heavy rain began to fall.
+The prediction of a public miracle caused intense speculation throughout Portugal, and the journalist, Avelino de Almeida, published a satirical article on the whole business in the anti-religious newspaper O Seculo.
+People from other parts of the country descended by the tens of thousands on the cova despite the terrible storm that lashed the mountain country around Fatima on the eve of the 13th.
+Many pilgrims walked barefooted, reciting the rosary as they went, all crowding into the area around the cova.
+By mid-morning the weather again turned bad and heavy rain began to fall.

-The children reached the holmoak around noon, and then saw the flash of light as Mary appeared before them.
-For the last time, Lucia asked what she wanted: “I want to tell you that a chapel is to be built here in my honour.
+The children reached the Holm oak around noon and then saw the flash of light as Mary appeared before them.
+For the last time, Lucia asked what she wanted: “I want to tell you that a chapel is to be built here in my honor.
 I am the Lady of the Rosary.
 Continue always to pray the Rosary every day.
 The war is going to end, and the soldiers will soon return to their homes.”

 The deaths of Francisco and Jacinta

 An influenza epidemic swept Europe in autumn of 1918 just as the war was finishing, and both Jacinta and Francisco fell ill.
-Francisco recovered somewhat and there were hopes that he might become well, but he realised that he was destined to die young as Our Lady had foretold, and his condition worsened again.
-He offered up all his sufferings as a way of consoling God for the sinfulness and ingratitude of mankind, becoming so weak that eventually he could not even pray.
-He received his first Communion and on the next day, 4 April 1919, he died.
+Francisco recovered somewhat and there were hopes that he might become well, but he realized that he was destined to die young as Our Lady had foretold, and his condition worsened again.
+He offered up all his sufferings as a way of consoling God for the sinfulness and ingratitude of mankind and in supplication for the conversion of sinners.
+He became so weak that eventually he could not even pray.
+He received his first Holy Communion and on the next day, April 4, 1919, he died.

 Jacinta too was confined to her bed during the long winter months, and although she recovered was struck down with bronchial pneumonia, while also developing a painful abscess in her chest.
 She was moved to the hospital in Ourem in July 1919 where she underwent the painful treatment prescribed for her but without much effect.
 She returned home in August with an open wound in her side.
 It was decided that another attempt should be made to treat her, and so in January 1920 she was taken to Lisbon, where she was diagnosed as having purulent pleurisy and diseased ribs.

-Eventually in February she was admitted into hospital, where she underwent another painful operation to remove two ribs; this left her with a large wound in her side that had to dressed daily, causing her agony.
-On the evening of 20 February the local priest was called and heard her Confession, but he insisted on waiting till the next day to bring her Communion, despite her protests that she felt worse.
-As Mary had told her she died that night alone and far from her family.
-Her body was returned to Fatima and buried with that of Francisco, until both were later moved to the Basilica built at the Cova da Iria.
+Eventually in February she was admitted into the hospital, where she underwent another painful operation to remove two ribs.
+This left her with a large wound in her side that had to dressed daily causing her great agony.
+On the evening of February 20, 1920 the local priest was called and heard her Confession, but he insisted on waiting till the next day to bring her Holy Communion despite her protests that she felt worse.
+As Mary had foretold she died that night alone and far from her family.
+Her body was returned to Fatima and buried with that of Francisco until both were later moved to the Basilica built at the Cova da Iria.